m6freeman/m6freeman.github.io/docs/index.md

 - Lead Engineer for Enterprise Document Archive System Upgrade Mobius 4 to 11
     - Modernized the legacy HR and Financial document archive system
-        - Installed new version of software across distributed network of AWS EC2 servers
+        - Installed new version of software across distributed network of `AWS EC2` servers
         - Worked directly with database and cloud administrators to migrate existing data and schemas from on-prem to cloud
         - Performed requirements gathering and discovery for existing document ingestion pipeline
-        - Updated, refactored, or entirely rewrote (when necessary) approx. 40 distributed VBScript applications facilitating the traffic of documents into the archive across numerous on-prem and cloud networks
+        - Updated, refactored, or entirely rewrote (when necessary) approx. 40 distributed `VBScript` applications facilitating the traffic of documents into the archive across numerous on-prem and cloud networks
     - Performed virtual and in-person training for dozens of employees with varying technical abilities, spanning 4 enterprise verticals, on the use of the product
     - Worked directly with the vendor on technical issues, troubleshooting outages, and performing minor version upgrades
     - Actively perform technical and administrative support
-- Introduce new and modify existing features, perform debugging and patching, and perform project and infrastructural upgrades to legacy enterprise Financial, Payroll, HR, and Benefits solutions with dotnet framework 4.x to dotnet 6, Powershell, and VB
+- Introduce new and modify existing features, perform debugging and patching, and perform project and infrastructural upgrades to legacy enterprise Financial, Payroll, HR, and Benefits solutions with `dotnet framework 4.x` to `dotnet6`, `Powershell`, and `VB`
-- Maintain and distribute REST and SOAP APIs, and store and customer facing web interfaces with ASP.NET MVC
+- Maintain and distribute `REST` and `SOAP` APIs, and store and customer facing web interfaces with `ASP.NET MVC`

 ### **California Institute of Art and Technology, San Diego CA** *2019-2021*